Insert payloads (fylr restore)

 --manifest=STRING Path to manifest.json.

 --base-config=STRING Base config to upload to the target.
+Not supported with --continue.
 By default the base config from the backup is uploaded.
 Use "-" to not upload a base config.

 --max-parallel-upload-files=4 Max number of parallel original file + its versions uploads.
-Defaults to 4 (0 for bulk), max is 10 (unlimited for bulk).
+Defaults to 4 (0 for bulk), max is 100.

 --timeout-min=10 Timeout for connections to target (minutes).